This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Cons

-Buy this if your toddler enjoys pretend play and you want a simple shape-and-color introduction with interactive songs.
-Skip it if you need a shape sorter with more variety or advanced levels.
+Buy this if your toddler enjoys pretend play and you want a shape/color learning toy.
+Skip it if you need a vocabulary-focused toy or your child is older than 4.

 Pros